-Moscow Bears top volleyball tri-match
+AREA ROUNDUP: Moscow Bears top volleyball tri-match

 Grangeville 0 0—0

-HIGH SCHOOL BOYS SOCCERMoscow 2, Lakeland 2
+HIGH SCHOOL BOYS SOCCER

 RATHDRUM, Idaho — Will Vieux scored twice in the second half to help the traveling Bears close out their regular season with an Inland Empire League draw against Lakeland of Rathdrum.